 Sec.
-21. At the annual meeting of the council in each year, it shall proceed to elect by ballot from its number, an acting mayor, who shall preside over the meetings of the council during the absence of the mayor from the city, or his inability from any cause to discharge the duties of the office, and who shall exercise all the powers and discharge all the duties of the mayor, and acts performed by -10- him, when acting as mayor as aforesaid, shall have the same force and validity as if performed by the mayor.
+25. At the annual meeting of the Council in each year, it shall proceed to elect by ballot from its number, an acting mayor, who shall preside over the meetings of the council during the absence of the Mayor from the city, or his inability from any cause to discharge the duties of the office, and who shall exercise all the powers and discharge all the duties of the Mayor, and acts performed by him, when acting as Mayor as aforesaid, shall have the same force and velidity as if performed by the Mayor.

 He shall have the right to vote in the council, but shall not cast the deciding vote in the event of a tie.
-Such acting mayor shall continue to discharge the duties herein assigned to him, until the mayor returns to his duties and actually resumes the duties of his office; and in case of vacancy in the office of the mayor from any cause, the acting mayor shall continue in the office of the mayor until the successor of the mayor is elected or appointed and qualified.
+Such acting mayor shall continue to discharge the duties herein assigned to him shall not cast the deciding vote in the event of a tie.
+Such acting mayor shall continue to discharge the duties herein assigned to him, until the Mayor returns to his duties and actually resumes the duties of his office; and in case of vacancy in the office of the Mayor from any cause, the acting mayor shall continue in the office of the Mayor until the successor of the Mayor is elected on appointed and qualified.

-Clerk.
+CLERK.